-The program is also designed to meet the academic pre-requisites of the Intensive Care Paramedic Program.
+This program is also designed to meet the academic prerequisites of the Emergency Paramedic Program.

 Program Start Date(s)